 The city tourist office in Amsterdam is located directly across the street from Amsterdam Central Station, at Stationsplein 10, in the lovely Noord-Zuid Hollands Koffiehuis (North-South Holland Café).
 Look out for the triple "V" (VVV is the abbreviation of the tourist info service) or the lowercase "i" on the café facade.

-Staff are on hand to provide tourist information; make reservations; and sell essentials such as books, maps, public transport cards, and tourist discount passes - not to mention a variety of "I Amsterdam"-branded souvenirs.
+The staff is on hand to provide tourist information and make reservations.
+They also sell essentials such as books, maps, public transport cards, and tourist discount passes—not to mention a variety of "I Amsterdam"—branded souvenirs.

 VVV Tourist Office Amsterdam

 The café itself is of special note: it's late-Art Nouveau architecture dates to 1911 when it served as a port of call for a commuter ferry.
 It is one of the few non-residential projects from Amsterdam-born architect Willem Leliman, who also invented the clever, mushroom-shaped posts that indicate directions on the country's cyclist and pedestrian trails.

 There is indeed still a café on-site (albeit separate from the tourist office): the café has operated under the auspices of Loetje, a full-service café, and restaurant (kitchen open until 10:30 pm), since 2015.
 Loetje took over from the former Smits Koffiehuis, an Amsterdam institution that served customers at this spot for 95 years, since 1919; when the last member of the Smits family retired in 2013, the tradition of the Noord-Zuidhollanse Koffiehuis passed on to Loetje, already an established café chain in Amsterdam.

 Visitors who fly into Schiphol Airport can stop at the Holland Information Center, located at Schiphol Plaza in Arrivals 2.

 What Does “VVV” Stand For?